Explore a Career in Health Sciences Information

 Health sciences librarians also work in the following capacities and roles:

-- reference and consumer health librariansweb managers
+- reference and consumer health librarians

 - medical informatics specialists